EmergentMind/nix-config/docs/secretsmgmt.md

 ### Initial and subsequent flake rebuilds
 When rebuilding the flake or updating the inputs using a private repo you will be asked to authenticate using the associated ssh passphrase or depending on the host, by touching a yubikey.
 The first time this happens you will often see errors about some of the keys it's looking for, this is normal, wait until it asks for a manual passphrase or actually asks for touch presence.
 Some times, in particular with input updating, you will be asked for credentials twice.
-See [no such identity](#no-such-identity), below for an exmaple of output with errors that will eventually resolve.
+See [no such identity](#no-such-identity), below for an example of output with errors that will eventually resolve.
 See [Editing  `secrets.yaml`](#editing-secretsyaml), above for an example of input updating.